-Usernames must not violate any of the forum policies, be profane, rude, or otherwise inappropriate, nor may you use a real person's name other than your own.
+Usernames must be inoffensive, in accordance with all other forum policies, and not misleading.
+Examples of usernames that do not meet these requirements would be any that include profanities, rude/sexist/racist comments, the names of real people other than yourself, political or religious expressions, and recognizable trademarked names.
 Please do not sign up for more than one account (username).
 If there is a problem with your account, please contact a site admin via PM or send an e-mail to firstname.lastname@example.org.
 If we discover that one person is using multiple accounts, the least active account(s) will be deactivated.
 Use of multiple accounts to circumvent forum policies, including suspensions or bans, will be considered a serious violation.

 We do understand that there are certain situations in which holding multiple accounts is reasonable.
 If you feel you have a compelling reason for maintaining multiple accounts, please send a request with an explanation to a moderator or site admin.

 Avatars - Avatars may be deleted by a moderator or site admin at any time if it results in multiple complaints from your fellow members, if it duplicates an existing member's avatar, or if it includes any of the following:

 - misleading photos